foorpyxof/fpxlibc/README.md

 - ```make test``` builds the library and all the test programs
 - ```make debug``` builds the library and all the test programs with debug flags enabled

-**note:** the Makefile will compile and assemble all .c, .cpp, .s and .S files.
+**note:** the Makefile will compile and assemble all .c, .cpp, and .asm files.
 To prevent test-programs from being compiled, name them test.(extension).
-The makefile will ignore these files.
+The Makefile will ignore these files.

 ## x86_64 assembly